rr/rr/README.md

 ## Compatibility

-RR is designed and tested to work against the following test frameworks and Ruby
+RR is designed and tested to work against the following test frameworks and Ruby/Rails versions:
-versions:

 |                       | Ruby 1.8.7-p371 | Ruby 1.9.3-p392 | Ruby 2.0.0-p0 | JRuby 1.7.3 (1.9 mode) |
 |-----------------------|:---------------:|:---------------:|:-------------:|:----------------------:|